cessen/tenthash/docs/design_rationale.md

 This does raise the question, however: can you accomplish enough diffusion with fewer than 7 rounds?

 It turns out that you can, depending on how conservative you want to be about quality.
-For example, if you only consider random inputs (the overwhelmingly likely case if the rest of the hash is designed well) then 6 rounds is enough to achieve 160 bits of Shannon entropy.
+For example, if you only consider random inputs then 6 rounds is enough to achieve 160 bits of Shannon entropy.
 However, when considering patterned inputs, even the best optimized set of 6-round constants I found couldn't reach even *128 bits* of Shannon entropy.
 So I decided to bump it up to 7 rounds to be on the safe side.

 Admittedly, TentHash is almost certainly being over-conservative here, and it could get a bit of a speed boost if it switched to 6 rounds.
 However, my rationale for 7 rounds is that having a healthy quality margin is good given TentHash's intended use cases.
 Due to human factors, trying to ride the edge of quality for the sake of performance makes unintentional compromises on quality more likely, and I wanted to stay away from that.

 ### The initial hash state.

 TentHash's initial hash state constants are just random numbers, generated via [random.org](https://www.random.org/cgi-bin/randbyte?nbytes=32&format=h).
 They have no special significance aside from now being part of the TentHash specification.

-TentHash could have instead used an initial state of all zeros, but using a gibberish state is essentially free in terms of performance and it protects against collisions in data generated via algorithms that are similar/related to TentHash's mixing function.
+TentHash could have instead used an initial state of all zeros, but using gibberish protects against collisions in data that's generated via similar/related algorithms to TentHash's mixing function.

 The collision probabilities from the analysis in the "xor & mix loop" section are only valid insofar as the input data isn't correlated with the hash function.
-So, for example, data generated via a process [similar or identical to running TentHash in reverse](../supplemental/collision/src/main.rs) can correlate the data with TentHash and therefore increase the likelihood of collisions among data generated that way.
+So, as just one example, data generated via a process [similar or identical to running TentHash in reverse](../supplemental/collision/src/main.rs) can correlate the data with TentHash and therefore increase the likelihood of collisions among the data generated that way.

-As unlikely as it is that someone would legitimately generate data that way, it's also easy to protect against by setting our initial state to gibberish.
-TentHash's mixing function produces completely uncorrelated results (up to 160 bits, anyway) with even just a single bit flip.
+As unlikely as it is that someone would legitimately generate data in ways that correlate with TentHash, it's also easy to protect against by setting our initial state to gibberish.
+TentHash's mixing function produces completely uncorrelated results (up to 160 bits, anyway) with just a single bit flip.
 So by setting the initial state to gibberish, we ensure that *even data generated by exactly reversing TentHash's algorithm* will be completely uncorrelated with actual TentHash if even one bit of that initial state isn't reproduced exactly.

 Reproducing that initial state is easy to do on purpose, of course.
-But again, TentHash isn't trying to protect against intentional creation of collisions.
-The thing we're protecting against with the gibberish initial state is someone coincidentally stumbling upon the same or similar algorithm as TentHash as a means of generating legitimate (presumably random) data.
-If that does happen, they would *also* have to coincidentally choose the exact same gibberish numbers as TentHash, which has a 1 in 2<sup>256</sup> chance of happening, in order to actually correlate.
+But again, TentHash isn't trying to protect against intentional collisions.
+The thing we're protecting against with the gibberish initial state is someone coincidentally stumbling upon the same or similar algorithm as TentHash as a means of generating legitimate data.
+If that does happen, they would *also* have to coincidentally choose the exact same gibberish numbers as TentHash in order to actually correlate, which has a 1 in 2<sup>256</sup> chance of happening.

 This is *probably* unnecessary to protect against in practice.
-But since it's basically free to do, there's no reason not to, and it gives us hard bounds on the probabilities of correlation rather than a hand-wavey "this *probably* won't happen".
+But since it's basically free to do, there's no reason not to, and it gives us hard bounds on the probabilities of correlation rather than a hand-wavey "this *probably* won't happen, because who would do that?"

 (I suppose there's also the very slim chance that someone sees TentHash and honestly thinks, "Running this exactly in reverse, including the gibberish initial state, looks like a great way to generate data!"
 But at that point I think it's fair to call it malicious stupidity and categorize the resulting data as non-legitimate.)

 ### Incorporating the input length.

-Incorporating the message length into the hash accomplishes two important things, both of which have to do with zeros.
+Incorporating the message length into the hash accomplishes two things, both of which have to do with zeros.

-First: because the last block of a message is padded out to 256 bits with zeros, messages with the same prefix but ending in a different number of zeros could collide.
+**First,** because the last block of a message is padded out to 256 bits with zeros, messages with the same prefix but ending in a different number of zeros could collide.
 For example, consider the following two input messages:

 - `0xabc000`
 - `0xabc00000`

 Since both messages are shorter than 256-bits, they will both be padded to 256 bits with zeros (making them identical) before being added to the hash state.
 This in turn would result in a hash collision.
 This zero-extension weakness is a direct result of the zero-padding scheme.

-There are a couple of different ways to fix this weakness:
-1. Append a single `1` bit to the end of the message, resulting in `0xabc0008` and `0xabc000008` in the above example.
-2. Incorporate the message length into the hash.
+Xoring the message length into the hash state during finalization handily distinguishes such cases, addressing that issue.

-Both approaches are good, but the second approach is slightly simpler to implement, so TentHash opts for that approach and simply xors the message length into the hash state before finalization.

-Second: it protects against collisions due to the zero-sensitivity of the mixing function.
-Recall that if the hash state is all zeros, then TentHash's mixing function will leave it as all zeros.
-This means that if the hash state becomes all zeros *and* there is a string of input blocks that are also all zeros, the hash state won't change regardless of the number of such blocks.
+**Second,** it protects against collisions due to the zero-sensitivity of the mixing function.
+Recall that if the hash state is all zeros, then TentHash's mixing function effectively does nothing, leaving the state all zeros.
+This means that if the hash state ever becomes all zeros then any number of all-zero blocks could be absorbed afterwards and there would be no change in the hash state.
+In other words, in such a case it's not possible to distinguish how long that string of zero blocks is from just the xor-and-mix loop itself, and that in turn can create hash collisions.

-The chances of the hash state ever becoming zero are extremely low.
-The only non-malicious chance of that really happening is someone legitimately putting TentHash's (now published) initial state as the very first part of some piece of data.
-Outside of that, it's a 1 in 2<sup>256</sup> chance per block, which even with an enormous number of blocks is a significantly smaller chance than the final 160-bit digest itself colliding.
+Having said that, the chances of the hash state ever becoming zero in the first place are extremely low.
+The only meaningful chance of that happening non-maliciously is someone legitimately putting TentHash's (now published) initial state at the very start of some piece of data, canceling out the hash state at the very beginning of the hashing process.
+Outside of that, it's a 1 in 2<sup>256</sup> chance per input block, which even with an enormous number of blocks is a significantly smaller chance than an actual hash collision in a good 160-bit hash function.

-So in general, this *probably* isn't something we need to protect against in practice.
-But by incorporating the message length we do anyway: if the start of the data is the initial hash state, which results in that state getting cancelled, and the data immediately following it is some number of all-zero blocks, then incorporating the message length distinguishes different lengths of that run of zero blocks, ensuring no hash collisions.
+So in practice, this *probably* isn't something we actually need to protect against.

+Nevertheless, incorporating the message length distinguishes these "initial hash state as the first block of data, followed by N zero blocks" cases, which is the only way this issue could come up that isn't overwhelmingly improbable.

 ### Double-mixing during finalization.